Listening for Earthquakes

 Listening for Earthquakes was the runner-up manuscript in the 2011 Caketrain Chapbook Competition, as judged by Rosmarie Waldrop.

 Cover image “Drift Ice (Bering Sea near Saint Lawrence Island, Alaska)” © 2012 Dana Maiden.
 Used by permission.
-Many thanks to the editors and staff of Action Yes, American Letters & Commentary, Aufgabe, Handsome, Humble Humdrum Cotton Frock, New American Writing, Seattle Review, Verse, and Young Sun Press for sharing these poems in their original forms and for allowing their reprint with grateful acknowledgement.
+Many thanks to the editors and staff of Action Yes, American Letters & Commentary, Aufgabe, Handsome, Humble Humdrum Cotton Frock, New American Writing, Seattle Review, Verse, and Young Sun Press for sharing these poems in their original forms and for allowing their reprint with grateful acknowledgment.
 Text © 2012 Jasmine Dreame Wagner.